MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/platform-performance-thresholds.md

 <a href="" id="lowest-performance"></a>*Lowest Performance*
 The absolute lowest performance level of the platform.
 Selecting a performance level lower than the lowest nonlinear performance level may be equivalent from an efficiency perspective or may actually cause an efficiency penalty, but should reduce the instantaneous power consumption of the processor.

 **Note**  All static performance levels do not need to be distinct.
-A platformâ€™s nominal performance level may also be its highest performance level, for example.
+A platform's nominal performance level may also be its highest performance level, for example.